tc39/proposal-observable/Can Observable be built on Cancel Tokens.md

 2. Replace `error` method in Observer with `else` and `catch`
 3. Replace SubscriptionObserver with CancelTokenObserver
 4. Ensure CancelTokens weakly reference input tokens
-5. Ensure CancelTokens synchronously propagate cancellation notifications synchronously
+5. Ensure CancelTokens propagate cancellation notifications synchronously

 ### Modifying subscribe to accept a CancelToken instead of returning a Subscription